Worried about Inheritance Tax? You need an Estate Planning Lawyer

 Click here to read more about Trust Creation.

-Here at Bonallack & Bishop, we are regularly appointed as professional Trustees, when the settlor doesn’t have the right person to help out with with long-term trust administration.
+Here at Bonallack & Bishop, we are regularly appointed as professional Trustees, when the settlor (the name for the person who sets up the trust initially) does not have the right person to help out with with long-term trust administration.

 Click here to read more about appointing our Professional Trustee Solicitors